Drug-Free Workplace UPPS No. 04.04.45

 04.04 The university will make a good faith effort to continue to maintain a drug-free workplace through implementation of this policy.

-04.06 Before a supervisor suspends, demotes, or reduces the pay of an employee, the next higher-level supervisor must approve the action.
-Only the president, vice presidents, and deans and directors reporting directly to a vice president have the authority to discharge employees.
+04.06 Before a supervisor suspends, demotes, or reduces the pay of an employee, Human Resources and the next higher-level supervisor must approve the action.
+Only the president, vice presidents, assistant and associate vice presidents, and deans and directors reporting directly to a vice president have the authority to discharge employees.

 05. PROCEDURES FOR DISTRIBUTION OF POLICY

-05.01 The director of Human Resources will summarize this policy in the Staff Handbook.
+05.01 The assistant vice president for Human Resources will summarize this policy in the Staff Handbook.

 05.02 The Faculty Handbook, Schedule of Classes, and appropriate student publications will contain a summary of this policy.